alm-tools/alm/docs/contributing/SYNTAX.md

 **`getSyntacticClassifications` is the function that provides a nice middle ground**.
 So now we need to figure out a way to have a language service in the UI thread that provides efficient real-time editing of files and then query this language service from CodeMirror ([the editor we use][codemirror]).

 ## Classifier Cache
-The file [`classifierCache.ts`][classifierCache.ts] in our codebase provides a hot language service that is maintained and kept up to sync by [`docCache.ts`][docCache.ts] (DocCache loads the files from the server, converts them to CodeMirror *documents* and passes them to the CodeMirror Editor instances).
+The file [`classifierCache.ts`][classifierCache.ts] in our codebase provides a hot language service that is maintained and kept up to sync by [`docCache`][docCache].
 This classifierCache (with its language service) can then be queried for tokens from the language mode.

 ## Language Mode
 This is a CodeMirror concept.
 CodeMirror editors work on a *mode*, [check the docs](http://codemirror.net/doc/manual.html#modeapi).
 We have a [`typescriptMode.ts`][typescriptMode.ts] that just follows the CodeMirror mode API.
 This maintains its knowledge about the *position* and the *filePath* that is being rendered by  CodeMirror and just queries the tokens for this line from the `classifierCache`.
 Additionally based on the contents of the line being tokenized it provides  high level *semantic* classifications using heuristics (e.g. if a variable is after `:` and `CamelCased` its probably a type).